pwrzosek/tJMagnonHolon/docs/src/advanced.md

 - sublattice-wise transformation of standard operators,
 - standard ``t``-``J`` Hamiltonian, its magnon-holon representation and generalization to ``t``-``J_{xy}``-``J_{z}(\lambda)`` model,
 - quantities preserved by the generalized Hamiltonian and commutation relation with translation operator,
-- definition and numerical representation of momentum states and representative states in mangon-holon basis,
+- definition and numerical representation of momentum states and representative states in magnon-holon basis,
 - example derivations for operators action on magnon-holon representative basis states.

 ---